The Soviet Union: From Formation to Dissolution

 Impact of Soviet Policies

-The policies of the Soviet Union had far-reaching effects both domestically and internationally.
-Domestically, the focus on industrialization and collectivization transformed the Soviet economy but also led to significant human suffering.
-Internationally, the Soviet Union's actions during the Cold War shaped global alliances and conflicts.
+Soviet policies had far-reaching effects both domestically and internationally.
+Domestically, they transformed the economy and society but often at a great human cost.
+Internationally, the Soviet Union's actions during the Cold War shaped global politics and alliances.

 Worked Example